 Washington DC in a Day: A Travel Guide

+When the National Museum of African American History and Culture opened it became one of nineteen museums and galleries that compose the Smithsonian Institute in the District of Columbia.
 You could spend a lifetime getting around to all the historic attractions in our nation’s capital, but here’s what to see when you’re short on time.

 Capitol Building in Washington DC

-Washington DC In a Day Self-Guided Walking Tour
+A Washington DC In A Day Itinerary

 Even though it was late December, temperatures were surprisingly Spring-like.
 It was a perfect day for a walking tour.
 But because our party included teenagers and a sprightly near-octogenarian, we wanted to temper our enthusiasm with plenty of rest stops to fuel our not-too-ambitious plans.